Lobbyist Tim Meenan

 - Determining appropriate staffing levels for law enforcement; or

 - Identifying possible criminal activity.

 HB1131 by Representative Valdes has yet to be placed on the agenda for its first of three committee stops the House Criminal Justice Subcommittee.

 9. PIP REPEAL SB896/HB733/SB1052

 PIP repeal is back again this year with three different sponsors.
 Three of the bills have yet to be heard in their first committees.
-Meanwhile, SB1052 by Lee passed its second of three committee stops this week and will be up next in Senate Appropriations.
+Meanwhile, SB1052 by Lee passed its first of three committee stops in week 2, the House Infrastructure committee and will be next up in Senate Banking and Insurance.

 HB19 by Representative Grall eliminates PIP and replace it with mandatory bodily injury coverage.
 The new BI limits are $25,000 for death or injury to one person, and $50,000 for the death or injury to two or more people, and $10,000 in physical damage limits.